BenjaminShinar/Books-Resources/CppCon2022/README.md

   - Can C++ be 10x Simpler & Safer? - Herb Sutter
   - C++ in Constrained Environments - Bjarne Stroustrup
   - What’s New in C++23 - Sy Brand
+  - C++23 - What's In It For You? - Marc Gregoire
 - [General C++](General%20C++.md)
 - [Idioms & Techniques](Idioms%20&%20Techniques.md)
 - [Interface Design & Portability](Interface%20Design%20&%20Portability.md)